COPPER

 Now, Omnivore Recordings is reissuing the record, remastered with previously unreleased demos and tracks from a 1981 live show later that year in Cambridge, Massachusetts.
 Like the Houserocker: A Joe Grushecky Anthology box set of Joe’s music that Omnivore released last year, this is a beautifully-packaged collection and sonically, it’s never sounded better.

-Copper caught up with Joe to talk about the making of the record, and what the impact of working with a talent like Steve Cropper did to help he and the band rise to the occasion and become a best version of their already pretty perfect selves.
+Copper caught up with Joe to talk about the making of the record, and what the impact of working with a talent like Steve Cropper did to help him and the band rise to the occasion and become a best version of their already pretty perfect selves.

 Joe Grushecky and the Iron City Houserockers.
 Courtesy of Barbara Freeman.